Raesibe Moatshe

 Raesibe Martha Moatshe (born 2 September 1973) is a South African politician who was elected to the National Assembly of South Africa in the 2019 general election.
 Moatshe is a member of the African National Congress.

-In parliament, she serves on the Portfolio Committee on Trade and Industry.
+In parliament, she served on the Portfolio Committee on Trade and Industry.
+She did not stand in the 2024 general election and left parliament.